- Mission & History

 I can view my financial aid package, but I am not able to accept my aid or sign my offer letter.

 It sounds like your financial aid package may be in verification.
 You can log in to your My Sage Aid account to check the status of your verification.
-If you have additional questions or need further assistance, you can email our dedicated verification mailbox at [email protected]
+If you have additional questions or need further assistance, email [email protected]